visual-framework/vf-wp/docs/templates.md

 <img src="/.github/docs/template-panel.png" alt="Page attribute template panel" width="278">

-Templates with the "(theme)" suffix mark those with a PHP template using the standard WordPress `Template Name: Full-width` comment metadata.
-Those are based on the `default` dynamic template, unless they specifically opt out of using the `vf_header` and `vf_footer` actions.
+Templates with the "(theme)" suffix mark those with a PHP template using the standard WordPress `/* Template Name: Full-width */` comment.
+Those are based on the `default` dynamic template unless they specifically opt-out of the `vf_header` and `vf_footer` actions.

 ## Assigning the Page Template

-Dynamic page templates can be assigned programmatically the same way as standard theme templates are set.
+Dynamic page templates can be assigned programmatically the same way that  standard theme templates are set.
 Update the `_wp_page_template` post metadata using the format:

 ```
 vf_template_[post_name].php